Keanu-Ellary/IMY220-Project/README.md

 # IMY220-Project

 # Deliverable 0:
--here you will find the html, css, and images used for this deliverable
+-in the D0 folder, you will find the html, css, and images used for this deliverable